 ACTION ITEMS:

-- Work on this now and you’ll be able to remix and re-use in the LRM and paper.
+- Work on your community description now which will enable you to remix and reuse it in the LRM and paper.

-- Use citations to support your description of the community.
+- Support your description of the community with citations.

-- A successful description for the assignments addresses who the community is, what information needs and behaviors they have, and should cite some of our foundational literature as well as your own pertinent, peer-reviewed resources.
-You might even include some stats pulled from research-based sources as well such as Pew, etc.
+- A successful description for the assignments should clearly define the community, identify its information needs and behaviors, and cite foundational literature as well as your own pertinent, peer-reviewed resources.
+You may also include some statistics from research-based sources, such as Pew, for illustrative purposes.

-- Be clear with your writing.
-Use simple, straightforward sentences.
-Avoid sweeping generalizations without supporting evidence.
+- Ensure clarity in your writing by using simple, straightforward sentences.
+Avoid making sweeping generalizations without substantiating evidence.

-- Organize your thoughts into categories, such as: “Citizen Scientists seek information, exchange news and insights, and often use virtual communities for enjoying their community via discussion and analysis.”
+- Organize your thoughts into categories, such as: “Citizen Scientists seek information, exchange news and insights, and often utilize virtual communities for engaging with their community through discussions and analyses.”

 Literature Review Matrix